COUNTIF: Excel Formula to Count Cells between Two Numbers

 Anson Antony

-Anson is a contributing author and founder at www.askeygeek.com.
-Learning anything new has always been his passion, askeygeek.com is an outcome of his passion for technology and business.
-He has got a decade of versatile experience in Business Process Outsourcing, Finance & Accounting, Information Technology, Operational Excellence & Business Intelligence.
-During the tenure, he had worked for organizations like Genpact, Hewlett Packard, M*Modal and Capgemini in various roles and responsibilities.
-Outside business and technology, he is a movie buff who spends hours together watching and learning Cinema and a Film Maker too!
+Anson is a contributing author and the founder of www.askeygeek.com.
+His passion for learning new things led to the creation of askeygeek.com, which focuses on technology and business.
+With over a decade of experience in Business Process Outsourcing, Finance & Accounting, Information Technology, Operational Excellence & Business Intelligence, Anson has worked for companies such as Genpact, Hewlett Packard, M*Modal, and Capgemini in various roles.
+Apart from his professional pursuits, he is a movie enthusiast who enjoys spending hours watching and studying cinema, and he is also a filmmaker.

 Leave a Reply